-- 8. How do I plan for use of paluzivimab (Synagis) this season as Nirsevimab (Beyfortus) is introduced? (see update at end of packet for discussion of use during the supply chain shortage) - If nirsevimab is administered, palivizumab should not be administered later that season. - If palivizumab was administered initially for the season and <5 doses were administered, the infant should receive 1 dose of nirsevimab.
+- If nirsevimab is administered, palivizumab should not be administered later that season. - If palivizumab was administered initially for the season and <5 doses were administered, the infant should receive 1 dose of nirsevimab.
 No further palivizumab should be administered. - If palivizumab was administered in season 1 and the child is eligible for RSV prophylaxis in season 2, the child should receive nirsevimab in season 2, if available.
-If nirsevimab is not available, palivizumab should be administered as previously recommended. - 9.
+If nirsevimab is not available, palivizumab should be administered as previously recommended. - 10.
 How do I report suspected adverse reactions to Nirsevimab?
 Report side effects that happen after getting nirsevimab (with NO coadministered vaccines) to the MedWatch website or by calling 1-800-FDA-1088.
-Report side effects that happen after getting nirsevimab WITH coadministered vaccines (the same day) to the VAERS website or by calling 1-800-822-7967. - 10.
+Report side effects that happen after getting nirsevimab WITH coadministered vaccines (the same day) to the VAERS website or by calling 1-800-822-7967. - 11.
 If an infant has been diagnosed with RSV this season, should they still receive nirsevimab?
 Unlike palivizumab (Synagis), Nirsevimab recommendations are the same regardless of prior RSV infection or RSV-associated hospitalization.